tmcclintock/academictemplate/_pages/about.md

   - /about.html
 classes: wide
 ---
-Astrophysicist at the University of Arizona, soon to be at Brookhaven National Lab.
+Hello!
+My name is Tom and I am an astrophysicist working Brookhaven National Lab on Long Island.
+Previously I was a graduate student at the University of Arizona working under Professor Eduardo Rozo.

 ## Professional